resthub/resthub.org/backbone-stack.rst

 	* Underscore.js 1.3 (`documentation <http://documentcloud.github.com/underscore/>`_)
 	* Underscore.String (`documentation <https://github.com/epeli/underscore.string#readme>`_)
 	* Require.js 1.0 with `i18n <http://requirejs.org/docs/api.html#i18n>`_ and `text <http://requirejs.org/docs/api.html#text>`_ plugins (`documentation <http://requirejs.org/docs/api.html>`_)
-	* A console shim for browser that don't support it
+	* A console shim for browser that doesn't support it
 	* A RESThub PubSub implementation
 	* `Twitter Bootstrap 2.0 <http://twitter.github.com/bootstrap/>`_ with Require.js compatible JS files

 How should I use it in my project
 =================================

-There is 3 ways to use it in your project :
+There are 3 ways to use it in your project :
 	* If you are starting a new Java project, the better way to use RESThub Backbone.js stack is to use one of the Backbone.js webappp Maven Archetypes described on the `Getting Started page <getting-started.html>`_
 	* You can simply go to `RESThub Backbone.js stack GitHub repository <https://github.com/resthub/resthub-backbone-stack>`_, download the repository content and copy it at the root of your webapp
 	* Last option (but deprecated since you don't see the stack files in your project), you can add the following code snippet to your pom.xml :